 After suffering teething pains for the better part of 2016, the Caribbean’s youngest citizenship by investment program – the Saint Lucia CIP – has found its bearings and is finally putting the processing pedal to the metal.

 In its annual report, covering fiscal-year 2017-18, the Saint Lucia Citizenship by Investment Board reveals the program raised some US$ 28 million dollars in its second full year of operations.
 The Citizenship by Investment Unit (CIU) received 345 applications during the period, 188 of which it has – so far – approved, while rejecting 27.
-This resulted in 282 naturalizations during the same period.
+This resulted in 282 naturalizations during the same period, reports the Saint Lucia Star.

 The results show a remarkable acceleration from the previous fiscal year, in which the program received a mere 36 applications, of which it rejected more than half (!).